Part of our Databases MCP category.

 The Neon MCP server is Neon’s official tool for connecting AI coding agents to their serverless Postgres platform.
 Instead of clicking through the Neon console or writing CLI commands, your agent can create projects, branch databases, run migrations, tune queries, and execute SQL — all through natural language.

 It’s first-party and actively maintained at neondatabase/mcp-server-neon.
-With 389 GitHub stars and a hosted remote server at mcp.neon.tech with OAuth 2.0 authentication, it represents where cloud database MCP servers are heading.
-The npm package (@neondatabase/mcp-server-neon) is now deprecated in favor of the remote server — Neon is going all-in on hosted MCP.
+With 582 GitHub stars and a hosted remote server at mcp.neon.tech with OAuth 2.0 authentication, it represents where cloud database MCP servers are heading.
+The npm package (@neondatabase/mcp-server-neon) is now officially deprecated in favor of the remote server — Neon has gone all-in on hosted MCP.
+The local stdio CLI was removed entirely in February 2026.

 This is the first cloud-native database MCP server we’ve reviewed, and it makes the archived official Postgres and SQLite servers look like proof-of-concepts.
 Which, to be fair, they were.